-Like many households, pizza is favorite meal in ours.
+Like many households, pizza is a favorite meal of ours.
 It’s such an easy meal to whip together and what little kid doesn’t like it?
 Little Chick went through a phase where she would only eat the toppings.
 As a toppings-person, I find that completely understandable.
 Then this week she’s only eating the crust.
 Why?
 Because she’s two.
 ‘Nuff said.

 A few years ago I was getting disgusted by the rising price of pizza delivery in our area – and our rural area’s limited selection.
 As for frozen pizza?
 Eh, I can handle it once in a while but wouldn’t consider it my first choice.
 Finding a pizza crust recipe that was quick and easy was a Life Changing Event.
 Now we hardly ever order pizza from a restaurant … and never buy frozen.
-Why bother, when we can make and bake a fresh pizza in the same amount time?
+Why bother, when we can make and bake a fresh pizza in the same amount of time?

 The original recipe came from Robbie’s Recipe Collection: Thin Pizza Crust.
 If you let it rise a little bit (see notes below), it reminds me of a certain “Hut” pizza chain’s Hand-tossed style crust.